manishchetpalli/manishchetpalli.github.io/docs/cloud/databricks.md

 Therefore, Optimize Write is generally viewed as a very good solution for optimizing for the small file problem, but users must consider the added shuffle overhead.
 The source demonstrated this, showing that a query operation ran much quicker (1.82 seconds) on a table created with Optimize Write compared to a table created using traditional, small-file-generating methods (6.97 seconds).

+Always run OPTIMIZE command on a separate job cluster and not as part of the job itself; otherwise, it might impact the corresponding job’s SLA

+Compute-optimized instance family is recommended for the OPTIMIZE command as it’s a compute-intensive operation

 ## **Vacuum**

 The `VACUUM` command in Delta Lake is a crucial optimization technique used for managing the physical storage of data files associated with a Delta table.